-The B-16 range would be fenced closed and restricted from public use except for Navy-authorized activities (e.g., ceremonial site visits; research/academic pursuits; or regulatory or management activities, such as BLM or Nevada Department of Wildlife [NDOW] activities).
+The B-16 range would be fenced closed and restricted from public use.
+Navy-authorized activities (e.g., ceremonial site visits; research/academic pursuits; flood management; or regulatory or management activities by organizations such as BLM, Bureau of Reclamation, local government, or NDOW) would be allowed access in coordination with the Navy.
 Under Alternative 1, the three non-Navy ROWs presented in Table 3.2-1 would be acquired by the Navy and closed, and thus would no longer be available for use by the current ROW holder.
-Alternative 1 includes installing approximately 31 miles of BLM-approved four-strand fencing around the proposed closed area of B-16, which would prevent the public from accessing the proposed closed areas of B-16.
+Alternative 1 includes installing approximately 31 miles of BLM-approved four-strand fencing around the proposed closed area of B-16, which would be installed to prevent the public from accessing the proposed closed areas of B-16.
 The fence would include warning signs that would further deter the public from entering the range.